VangulickD/ECLOUD/README.md

 		+ this is a working file to test differentway to sign transaction (txn) and to verify the signature
 		+ when it will be ready, it will be integrated in basic blockchain.py to signed transaction (= proxy of cryptometers)

-To do list (status: January 7Th 2018):
+To do list (status: February 11Th 2018):
 ------------------------------
-	1) create voting token
+	1) create voting token : OK DONE
+	2) create consensus model and decision about miner (see PSCC article):
+		2.1) get info from the voting ledger about reputation and age of last block :
+			OK DONE
-	2) create consensus model and decision about miner (see PSCC article) 2.1) get info from the voting ledger about reputation and age of last block 2.2) create standard rules to vote (e.g. George keep 20 % of the voting token when creating a kWh,find rules for anne, bob and carla
+		2.2) create standard rules to vote (e.g. George keep 20 % of the voting token when creating a kWh,find rules for anne, bob and carla)
+			OK DONE BUT DIFFERENT STRATEGIES NEED TO BE TESTED 2.3) generate random number 'u' (/!\ use secrets libraty to generate secure random numbers for managing secrets):
+			To be Checked
-		2.3) generate random number 'u' (/!\ use secrets libraty to generate secure random numbers for managing secrets) 2.4) create specific txn "mining winner" + set rules to pay the miner (e.g. waiting 6 blocks to defreeze the voting token) + penality rules if miner failed
+		2.4) create specific txn "mining winner" + set rules to pay the miner (e.g. waiting 6 blocks to defreeze the voting token) + penality rules if miner failed
+	3) (new point) Integrate transaction blockchain and voting blockchain
-	3) create block on a synchronise manner (e.g. each 15 seconds as a proxy for 1/4h exchange ledger)
+	4) create block on a synchronise manner (e.g. each 15 seconds as a proxy for 1/4h exchange ledger)
-	4) for each transaction add Txn_Id and signature (mimic cryptometer)
+	5) for each transaction add Txn_Id and signature (mimic cryptometer)
-	5) deploy solution on decentralized way
+	6) deploy solution on decentralized way

-note: actions 2 and 3 could be done in //

 Explanation about block structure